mchaudhry02/capstone-pr-review/README.md

 (`.github/workflows/policy-checks.yml`) on any PR touching agents, skills, MCP servers, or governance docs, blocking merges that introduce policy drift or eval regressions.

+## Right-Sizing & Deterministic Conversion

+Not every pipeline step should be an LLM call — see `docs/decision-matrix.md` for the full agent-vs-deterministic-vs-human breakdown of every step in this pipeline.

+One step was actually converted: risk-scoring (mapping a reviewer's findings to an overall recommendation) moved from agent-invoked reasoning to deterministic code (`skills/risk_scoring.py`), since the mapping rules were already fully specified with no real ambiguity left.
+Measured
+result: **~0.001ms per call at $0 marginal cost**, fully deterministic (9/9 rule-branch test cases pass), versus an LLM API call for logic that never needed one.
+Full before/after evidence and reasoning (including 3 rejected alternatives with cited evidence) in `docs/before-after-risk-scoring-conversion.md` and `docs/adr/ADR-001-deterministic-risk-scoring.md`.

 ## License